Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 ENDANGERED & CRITICALLY ENDANGERED

 The Bengal tiger is considered endangered in India, Bangladesh, Nepal, and Bhutan and critically endangered in Bangladesh and China.
-As of 2018, there were an estimated 2,600 to 3,300 tigers in India.
-In 2022, there were approximately 355 wild tigers in Nepal and 90 in Bhutan.
-As of 2015, Bangladesh had an estimated 300 -500 tigers.
+The current population of Bengal tigers is estimated at around 4,500.
+The largest population is in India.

 Panthera tigris tigris